Engee documentation

 rm("my_file.txt") # deletes the file my_file.txt

-readuntil - performs reading of a string from an I/O stream or a file (up to the specified delimiter character).
+readuntil — reads a line from an input/output stream or file (up to a specified delimiter character).

 Details

-The delimiter character can be a UInt8, AbstractChar, string or vector.
-The named argument keep determines whether the delimiter character is included in the result.
-It is assumed that UTF-8 encoding is used for text.
+The delimiter character can be a UInt8, AbstractChar, string, or vector.
+Named argument keep determines whether the delimiter symbol is included in the result.
+It is assumed that UTF-8 encoding is used for the text.

 write("my_file.txt", "Welcome to Engee.\Ntext to be deleted by the function.\n")